roschler/Tab-Content-Extractor/README.md

 Prerequisites:

-- If you can't get the Summarizer API Playground to work, then this extension won't work for you either
+- If you can't get the Summarization API Playground to work, then this extension won't work for you either
 - The YouTube video must have a transcript

 # How To Use It